SarahSaadain/Blattella_germanica/COI.md

 6 aDNA files (Shpak1, Shpak2, Shpak3, Dabney1, Dabney2, Dabney3) treated separetely
 also mapped, sorted and indexed to the whole Bger2 with map_to_refBger2.py in scripts folder ~/scripts/
-map only to COI-region KZ616132.1:4,291-5,823 by using script extract_region_from_bam.py in folder ~/scripts/ with COI_region.bed
+extract only COI-region KZ616132.1:4,291-5,823 by using script extract_region_from_bam.py in folder ~/scripts/ with COI_region.bed